-- a.
-Different nitrogen or phosphorus species might be associated with different management practices (e.g., nonpoint versus point sources). - b.
+- 1. Match the monitoring parameters with the project objectives and the management practices. - Different nitrogen or phosphorus species might be associated with different management practices (e.g., nonpoint versus point sources). - b.
 Physical measurements (e.g., temperature, specific conductivity) can indicate changes in water management practices. - c.
 Incorporate variables or parameters of interest or value to stakeholders. - d.
 Incorporate data parameters suitable for selected models if a model is to be used to extrapolate results to other similar watersheds. - 2.
-Include biological as well as physicochemical parameters so relationships can be established between the biological or stream response and nutrient management practices. - a.
-Biological parameters might include periphyton or stream algae, benthic organisms, fish, or waterfowl. - b.
+Include biological as well as physicochemical parameters so relationships can be established between the biological or stream response and nutrient management practices. - Biological parameters might include periphyton or stream algae, benthic organisms, fish, or waterfowl. - b.
 Chemical parameters should include both nitrogen and phosphorus species. - c.
 Physical parameters should include in situ measures of temperature, dissolved oxygen, specific conductance, pH, and turbidity. - 3.
 Consider surrogate parameters that could reduce monitoring costs or resources. - 4.
-NTN atmospheric deposition measures include precipitation, and wet deposition nitrate and ammonium concentrations and pH. - 1.
-Integrate watershed, site, and hydrologic characteristics with desired outcomes from the management strategies. - a.
-Evaluating management effectiveness for individual storm events will require intensive sampling during storms. - b.
-Modeling data sets typically need both storm sampling and baseflow sampling. - c.
-System responses during the growing season will likely be different than during the non-growing season, including the responses of stream biota to nutrient inputs.
+NTN atmospheric deposition monitoring includes precipitation, and wet deposition nitrate and ammonium concentrations and pH.